 A lot of things change when you move abroad, but not everything has to change.
 If you’re a part of particular groups, sports teams, activities, keep that up in your new country.

 Other great ways to help with homesickness are eating food and using products from home.
-You can try to find them at local stores, stuff your suitcase full of your favourite things when you’re heading to China or get your family to send you a care package!
+You can try to find them at local stores, stuff your suitcase full of your favorite things when you’re heading to China or get your family to send you a care package!